MaximeGomesCorreia/COVID-19_Datasets_OnlineVideos/README.md

 # COVID-19_Datasets_OnlineVideos
-COVID-19-related datasets made scraping OVPs (for the time being: YouTube), accompanied by the Python scripts used.
+COVID-19-related datasets made querying OVPs (for the time being: YouTube), accompanied by the Python scripts used.

 ## Regarding the Shared YouTube Dataset
 It is based on the result of a “covid19” query using [YouTube API](https://developers.google.com/youtube/v3/getting-started).